-- a) Provision of a new junction onto the A361 to serve the Tiverton Eastern Urban Extension; - b) Traffic calming and environmental enhancement Public realm improvements and traffic calming to Blundell's Road in association with the

-Tiverton Eastern Urban Extension; - c) Provision of increased capacity at roundabouts on Heathcoat Way; - d) Bus service enhancements; - e) Expansion and improvement of primary and secondary education facilities; - f) Public open space and green infrastructure; - g) Expansion of emergency fire and rescue services; - h) Provision of healthcare facilities; - i) Enhanced library service provision; - ji) Community facilities including provision for children/youth, a GP surgery and community hall; and - kj) Provision of works to reduce flood risk. - 3.58 Strategic Local Plan sites will be required to pay for specific items of infrastructure that are necessary to make the development acceptable.
+- a) Provision of a new junction onto the A361 to serve the Tiverton Eastern Urban Extension; - b) Traffic calming and environmental enhancement to Blundell's Road in association with the Tiverton Eastern Urban Extension; - c) Provision of increased capacity at roundabouts on Heathcoat Way; - d) Bus service enhancements; - e) Expansion and improvement of primary and secondary education facilities; - f) Public open space and green infrastructure; - g) Expansion of emergency fire and rescue services; - h) Provision of healthcare facilities; - i) Enhanced library service provision; - j) Community facilities including provision for children/youth, a GP surgery and community hall; - k) Provision of works to reduce flood risk; and - I) Provision of a replacement recycling centre facility. - 3.58 Strategic Local Plan sites will be required to pay for specific items of infrastructure that are necessary to make the development acceptable.
 Other development (if eligible) will be charged the Community Infrastructure Levy (CIL) at a rate per square metre.
 CIL funds will be spent according to a prescribed list of infrastructure projects or types of infrastructure. - 3.59 The Council's strategic infrastructure policy is set out earlier in the Local Plan under Policy S8, but there are infrastructure requirements specific to Tiverton that are listed under Policy TIV15.
 The Council will use CIL, planning obligations for strategic sites and other sources of funding to deliver the infrastructure listed wherever possible.
-The Council's Regulation 123 list and accompanying policy on the use of Section 106 agreements, sets out the mechanism will be used to fund infrastructure.
-Where another organisation is responsible for delivering the infrastructure required as a result of new development, the Council will work in partnership with the relevant bodies to ensure that infrastructure needs associated with development are addressed appropriately. - 3.60 Devon County Council's Waste Plan, which had hearings as part of its examination in July 2014, allocates a site in Tiverton for the delivery of an Energy from Waste plant.
+The Council's Regulation 123 list and accompanying policy on the use of Section 106 agreements, sets out the mechanism to be used to fund infrastructure.
+Where another organisation is responsible for delivering the infrastructure required as a result of new development, the Council will work in partnership with the relevant bodies to ensure that infrastructure needs associated with development are addressed appropriately. - 3.60 Devon County Council's Waste Plan (adopted December 2014), allocates a site in Tiverton for the delivery of an Energy from Waste plant.
 A site within the Tiverton Eastern Urban Extension has been identified, being located in relatively close proximity to other development, allowing energy and heat recovered from the disposal of waste to be exported to nearby properties and businesses.
 The facility is included in Mid Devon's Infrastructure Plan as an important piece of local infrastructure, though it is expected it would be fully funded by a private sector waste company, with no funds being required from developer contributions or CIL.